raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Response TLV(s), if present, MUST occur first in the response message, before any Extra TLVs.

-It is anticipated that most DSO request messages will be acknowledged request messages, specified to generate corresponding responses.
+It is anticipated that by default most DSO request messages will be specified to be acknowledged request messages, which generate corresponding responses.
-In some specialized high-traffic use cases, it may be appropriate to use unacknowledged request messages.
+In some specialized high-traffic use cases, it may be appropriate to specify unacknowledged request messages.
 Unacknowledged request messages can be more efficient on the network, because they don't generate a stream of corresponding reply messages.
 Using unacknowledged request messages can also simplify software